-Startup Sequence: When you power the computer on, it looks for the operating system files.
+Startup Options: This screen provides information about the computer power on (startup) sequence.
+When you power the computer on, it looks for the operating system files.
 Use the Startup Sequence option to tell the computer where to look for these files.
 The computer can search for these files on a diskette, an adapter card, a network, or a hard disk.